 Geoffrey Pope Building, University of Exeter , Stocker Road, Exeter, EX4 4QD, UK

-My research interests centre around how to reduce and mitigate anthropogenic impacts in the environment, with particular focus on the response of marine systems to climate change and conserving threatened marine environments.
+My research interests centre around how to reduce and mitigate anthropogenic impacts in the environment whilst supporting human health.
+Recent projects focus on environmental impacts of food alongside nutritional provision, the response of marine systems to climate change and conserving threatened marine environments.
 I work in partnership with the Universities of Exeter and Bristol and the Centre for environment, fisheries and aquaculture science (Cefas).

 I completed a biology degree and environmental masters at York University, with a focus on climate science in terrestrial systems.
-I’ve recently returned to scientific study following work as a research assistant assessing existing and predicting future impacts of climate change on major fisheries species in the North Sea.
-This follows several years of work in the environmental sector as a project manager for sustainable energy and transport consultancies.
+My recent research projects follow several years of work in the environmental sector as a project manager for sustainable energy and transport consultancies.

-Through my PhD I am working closely with Cefas and am involved in government commissioned research projects.
+Through my PhD I worked closely with Cefas and am involved in government commissioned research projects.
 I have also reviewed papers submitted for publication that relate to my research area.

 BSc Biology, University of York, First class honours.

-Project Title: Assessing the impacts of a changing climate on European continental shelf fisheries.
+PhD: Assessing the impacts of a changing climate on marine species.